Edgewater, Florida is a city of about 24,000 located in Volusia County south of and adjacent to New Smyrna Beach.

 Things have improved since the old mail order lot sales days.
 Florida Shores has since developed into Edgewater's single largest neighborhood with many attractive homes and has an active homeowner's association.

-Edgewater is home to many construction firms, a garment manufacturer, a honey processor, and at least one boat builder.
+Edgewater is home to many construction firms, a garment manufacturer, and at least one boat builder.

 An exciting addition to the local boat building world happened in 1993 when Boston Whaler moved all of its operations from Massachusetts to Edgewater.